Who is Derek Poundstone?

 In 2015, he also tore his quad in training on this 700-pound squat:

-While the deadlift is a ‘simple’ compound movement, it is also a dangerous movement and requires precise attention to technique and form.
+While the deadlift is a ‘simple’ compound movement, it is also dangerous and requires precise attention to technique and form.

 The same holds true for the squat.